storeon/websocket/README.md

 This module has two core functionality:

 - sending all events to server
-- reciving and dispatching events from server
+- receiving and dispatching events from server

 ## LICENSE